Formalizing Stack Safety as a Security Property: Introduction

-Enforcement mechanisms can be brittle, successfully eliminating one attack while leaving room for others.
-To avoid an endless game of whack-a-mole, we seek formal properties of safe behavior that can be proven or at least rigorously tested.
-Such properties can be used as the specification against which enforcement can be validated; even enforcement mechanisms that do not fulfill a property benefit from the ability to articulate why and when they may fail.
+The variety in attacks on the stack is mirrored in the range of software and hardware protections that aim to prevent them, including stack canaries~\cite{Cowan+98}, bounds checking~\cite{NagarakatteZMZ09,NagarakatteZMZ10,DeviettiBMZ08}, split stacks~\cite{Kuznetsov+14}, shadow stacks~\cite{Dang+15,Shanbhogue+19}, capabilities~\cite{Woodruff+14,Chisnall+15,SkorstengaardLocal,SkorstengaardSTKJFP,Georges22:TempsDesCerises}, and hardware tagging~\cite{DBLP:conf/sp/RoesslerD18,Gollapudi+23}.
+But enforcement mechanisms can be brittle, successfully eliminating one attack while leaving room for others.
+To avoid an endless game of whack-a-mole, we seek formal properties of safe behavior that can be proven, or at least rigorously tested.
+Such properties can be used as the specification against which enforcement can be validated---even enforcement mechanisms that do {\em not} fulfill a property can benefit from the ability to articulate why and when they may fail.

-Of the mechanisms listed above, many are fundamentally ill suited for offering formal guarantees: may impede attackers, but do not provide universal protection.
+Many of the mechanisms listed above are fundamentally ill-suited for offering formal guarantees: they may impede attackers, but they do not provide universal protection.
 Shadow stacks, for instance, aim to ``restrict the flexibility available in creating gadget chains'' \cite{Shanbhogue+19}, not to categorically rule out attacks.
-Other mechanisms, such as SoftBound~\cite{NagarakatteZMZ09} and code-pointer integrity~\cite{Kuznetsov+14}, do aim for stronger guarantees, but even these do not make formal promises.
-Indeed, to our knowledge, the sole line of work making a formal claim to protect stack safety is the secure calling conventions of Skorstengaard et al.~\cite{SkorstengaardSTKJFP} and Georges et al.~\cite{Georges22:TempsDesCerises}.
+Other mechanisms, such as SoftBound~\cite{NagarakatteZMZ09} and code-pointer integrity~\cite{Kuznetsov+14}, do aim for stronger guarantees, but not formal ones.
+To our knowledge, the sole line of work making a formal claim to protect stack safety is the study of secure calling conventions by Skorstengaard et al.~\cite{SkorstengaardSTKJFP} and Georges et al.~\cite{Georges22:TempsDesCerises}.